PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

 1.2 PointTypes
 ^^^^^^^^^^^^^^

+  #.
+Eigen::Vector4f or Eigen::Vector3f ??

+  #.
+16 byte per point is maximum for GPU.
+LargerLarger points cause significant perfomance penalty.
+SOA is better in this case.

 1.3 GPU support
 ^^^^^^^^^^^^^^^
  #.
-Stop using Thrust containers (can't be constructed for user allocated memory, incompatibility alignment qualifier support, etc.)
- #.
-Implement own containers for data in GPU memory preferably with reference counting (like pcl::gpu::DeviceArray, or cv::gpu::GpuMat).
+Thrust containers are incinvinient.
+Consider implementing own containers for data in GPU memory preferably with reference counting (like pcl::gpu::DeviceArray, or cv::gpu::GpuMat).

      * DeviceArray for arbitrary binary data on GPU, DeviceArray_<T> for convenience.
+     * Containes must compile without CUDA Toolkit and just throw exception in this case.

  #.
-There should be two layers in PCL GPU part - host(main) and device(for advanced use):

-     * Host is a main layer for calling GPU functionality.
-Users and non-GPU part of PCL will run GPU via this.

-       * It must have CUDA-independent interface, i.e. headers from it must be compiled with gcc, cl, etc.
-       * Algorithms receive input data uploaded to GPU(ex.
-DeviceArray_<T>) and output is in GPU memory as well.
-So that output from one algorithm can be passed as input to another algorithm (or even library) without downloading/uploading.
-       * namespace pcl::cuda (can depend on float4, cudaEvent_t, etc.) or pcl::gpu (completely independent, ATI/Intel support in future?) namespaces.
-Do we need the second?

-     * Device layer contains code that is built with for NVidia's compiler.

-       * pcl::device namespace, only headers.
-       * It is mainly for internal usage, for sharing __device__ algorithms among GPU parts of PCL (like functors, traits, reduction, scans, etc.).
-       * Also users who develop for GPU can take advantages of this.
+Channels for GPU memory.
+Say, with "_gpu" postfix.

+     * cloud["xyz_gpu"] => gets container that points to 3D x,y,z data allocated on GPU.
+     * gpu::computeNormals function creates cloud["normals_gpu"] and writes there.
+Users can preallocate the channel and data inside it in order to save time on allocations.
+     * Users must manually invoke uploading/downloading data to/from GPU.
+This provides better understanding how much each operation costs.

  #.
-Async. support??
+Two layers in GPU part:  host layer(nvcc-independent interface) and device(for advanced use, for sharing code compiled by nvcc):

+     * namespace pcl::cuda (can depend on CUDA headers) or pcl::gpu (completely independent from CUDA, OpenCL support in future?).
+     * namespace pcl::device for device layer, only headers.

  #.
-How about implementing cloud and other containers with flag that indicates where data is located?
-Can be CPU, GPU, other.
-Such approach allows to implement universal CPU/GPU interface with behaviour depending on data passed.
+Async operation support???

 1.4 Keypoints and features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^